platformsh/platformsh-docs/docs/src/frameworks/ez/_index.md

 ## Local Development with eZ Platform 2.x and later

-eZ Systems provide a tool called [eZ Launchpad](https://ezsystems.github.io/launchpad/) for local development on top of a Docker stack.
+Ibexa provide a tool called [eZ Launchpad](https://ezsystems.github.io/launchpad/) for local development on top of a Docker stack.
 It improves Developer eXperience and reduces complexity for common actions by simplifying your interactions with Docker containers. eZ Launchpad is ready to work with Platform.sh.

 It serves as a wrapper that allows you to run console commands from within the container without logging into it explicitly.
 For example to run `bin/console` `cache:clear` inside the PHP container do: